 Many courses have at least one hourly exam or a midterm exam.
 Instructors administer these exams in their regular classroom at a regularly scheduled class meeting.
 If you miss an hour exam or midterm, contact your instructor immediately.
-Instructors have varying policies regarding make-up hour and midterm exams.
+Instructors have varying policies regarding make-up hours and midterm exams.

 Absences for religious reasons

 You may request that your exam be rescheduled without penalty if it conflicts with one of your religious holidays.
 You are expected to anticipate conflicts with religious holidays.
 Accommodations are not possible if the conflict is reported after the exam.
-Contact Academic Services, (617) 495-0977, no later than two weeks before the exam.

 Exam time conflicts